Tanglo/Tanglo/README.md

 * via [Platypus MedTech Consulting](https://platypusmedtech.com.au).

 ### Fun fact
-We do have kangaroos in our streets, around our work places at at the airport.
+Canberra does have kangaroos in our suburbs and around some of our workplaces.
 <!--
 **Tanglo/Tanglo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.